redkite-labs/redkitecms-docs/book/install-redkite-cms.rst

 While it's strongly suggested to use this tool, you may not have it installed.
-In this case you must add the following configuration to your **config_alcms.yml** file:
+In this case you must add the following configuration to your **config_rkcms.yml** file:

 .. code-block:: text

-    app/config/config_alcms.yml
+    app/config/config_rkcms.yml

     red_kite_cms:
         enable_yui_compressor: false

 .. note::

-    The **config_alcms.yml** is created into the app/config folder by the RedKite CMS installer, so you must install the CMS then add the configuration as shown.
+    The **config_rkcms.yml** is created into the app/config folder by the RedKite CMS installer, so you must install the CMS, then add the configuration as shown.

 The deploy bundle
 -----------------